revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-30.Henry wants to learn slicing but he don't know Which data types of support slicing,How you help him to learn the different data types supported for slicing?
+29. Henry wants to learn slicing, but he doesn’t know which data types of support slicing.
+How would you help him to learn the different data types supported for slicing?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-Python supports slice for any sequential data type like lists, strings, tuples, bytes, bytearrays, and ranges.
+Python supports slices for any sequential data type like lists, strings, tuples, bytes, byte arrays, and ranges.

 ```python
 a = ("a", "b", "c", "d", "e", "f", "g", "h")